intelligentnet/llmclient/README.md

 Getting Started
 ---------------

-For you to do to get started :
+For you to do to get started (Google) :
 -	Create a Google API account
 -	Create Google application
 -	Install gcload locally
 -	For OpenAI GPT create an API account and obtain a key
 -	Edit the env file and run: . ./env in shell

+For other providers, follow API instructions which generally means obtaining a key.

 Testing this is tricky and there are many variations of possible responses (assuming Google have not changed their interface).
 Tests will pass providing a call is successfully made to Gemini and does not return a Error.
 There may be a number of internal reasons for it to fail (finish not 'STOP', safety resons etc).
 To show more context call test with the --nocapture flag.